-- Those without biology AP credit should enroll in BIOS 201 and BIOS 202 in their first year as these courses are required for all Biosciences major concentrations and are prerequisites for virtually all other courses in the major. - If you have AP credit and feel confident in your biology background, you can consider BIOS 300 (Paradigms in Biochemistry and Cell Biology, a 3-credit course designed for first year students with AP biology credit), BIOS 335 (Integrative Animal Physiology), BIOS 332 (Ecology), and BIOS 334 (Evolution) depending on your interests. - Freshmen wishing to take a lab course can enroll in the optional courses, FWIS 115: Exploring Biological Research or NSCI 120: Introduction to Scientific Research Challenges.
+- Those without biology AP credit should enroll in BIOS 201 and BIOS 202 in their first year as these courses are required for all Biosciences major concentrations and are prerequisites for virtually all other courses in the major. - If you have AP credit and feel confident in your biology background, you can consider BIOS 300 (Paradigms in Biochemistry and Cell Biology), a 3-credit course designed for first year students with AP biology credit, BIOS 335 (Integrative Animal Physiology), BIOS 332 (Ecology) or BIOS 334 (Evolution) depending on your interests. - First-year students wishing to take a lab course can enroll in the optional courses FWIS 115 (Exploring Biological Research) or NSCI 120 (Introduction to Scientific Research Challenges). - Research participation is encouraged for all students and required for the BS degrees. - Visit the website biosugresearch.rice.edu for more information on the Biosciences departmental research program and tips for finding a research lab. - Join the Biosciences Opportunities Canvas site and mailing list; go to catalog.rice.edu to enroll.
+This is our main venue for up to date information about research opportunities at Rice, the Texas Medical Center and beyond. - · Not required but highly-recommended courses: - BIOS 118/BIOS 119-First-Year Seminar in Local Biology Research - FWIS 115 or NSCI 120-lab courses for first year students